-3.5 Incoming Questionnaires
+3.4 Incoming Questionnaires

 Field room staff receipted into the SMS all received questionnaires using each questionnaire's unique barcode.
-The SMS tracked each received questionnaire, as well as the status of each household (nonresponsive, complete, or partially complete).
-Once a household was deemed complete, it no longer received any additional mailings.
+The SMS tracked each received questionnaire as well as the status of each household (nonresponsive or complete).
+Once a household was recorded as 'complete,' it no longer received any additional mailings.
 Packages that came back as undeliverable were marked as such in the SMS and those addresses did not receive any further mailings.

 In addition to refusing by calling the toll-free line, some respondents also refused by sending a letter stating that they did not wish to participate or asking to be removed from our mailing list.
 These households were marked in the system as refusals and were removed from subsequent mailings.
 Respondents who sent back a blank questionnaire were not considered refusals and continued to receive mailings.

-The final status of all households can be found in Table 3-5 below.
+The final status of all households can be found in Table 3-4 below.
+Incompletes, those who answered less than 50 percent of the required items, are coded as nonrespondents.
+See section 4.5 for a description of how this coding was conducted.